Tech, Creative, Fashion

 - Current EU Trade Marks and Designs to become UK Trade Marks and Designs.

 Designers, artists, app and software developers, web designers, e-service providers, ISPs, online sellers, platform providers, content hosts, gaming businesses, e-learning providers, website hosts.

-How we buy and sell products, services, digital services, e-services, and hire staff from the EU, will change after the transition period ends.
+How we buy and sell products, services, digital services, e-services, and hire staff from the EU changed after the transition period ended.
 Businesses are advised to consider their route to market and look at what it means for their margins when they provide their services, export and import to and from European countries on different terms.

 - EU nationals currently in the UK can apply for (pre-)settled status under the Settlement Scheme.